Mona Newsome Wicks, PhD, RN, FAAN

 Memphis, TN 38163

-Professional memberships include the American Academy of Nursing (member of the Expert Panel on Cultural Diversity and the 2012 and 2013 Conference Planning Committees), American and Tennessee Nurses Associations, Sigma Theta Tau International (Beta Theta Chapter at-large), and Southern Nurses Research Society (Tennessee State Liaison).
-She is a lifetime member of the Greater Memphis Area Chapter of the American Association of Critical Care Nurses and is a former president of this organization.
-Dr. Wicks is a former permanent member of two integrated review groups for the Center for Scientific Review, the National Institutes of Health (2006-2012).
+Professional memberships include the American Academy of Nursing (2015 - 2016 Co-chair of the Expert Panel on Cultural Competence and Health Equity), American and Tennessee Nurses Associations, Council for the Advancement of Nursing Science, Sigma Theta Tau International (Beta Theta Chapter-at-large Newsletter Editor), and Southern Nurses Research Society (Tennessee State Liaison).
+She is a lifetime member of the Greater Memphis Area Chapter of the American Association of Critical Care Nurses and is a former resident of this organization.
+Dr. Wicks was a permanent member of two National Institutes of Health study sections (2006- 2012) and served as an ad hoc reviewer in 2013 and 2015.

 A Robert Wood Johnson Foundation Executive Nurse Fellow (2008-2011), Dr. Wicks was named Outstanding Alumna by The University of Tennessee Health Science Center College of Nursing in 2009.
 She was selected to Leadership America in 2010 and inducted as an American Academy of Nursing Fellow in November 2010.
-Dr. Wicks is the recipient of institutional, regional, and national awards for her teaching and mentoring skills and author/co-author on 64 published articles, abstracts, and book chapters.
-She serves on the Editorial Board of the Journal of Nursing Education and as a manuscript reviewer for several nursing and interdisciplinary journals including Nursing Outlook, Nephrology Nursing, and the American Journal of Health Behavior.
-Her personal interests include mentoring minority high school and college students interested in health and science careers.
-Dr. Wicks serves on the Board of Directors of Mustard Seed, Inc., a faith-based 501 (3c) organization that empowers families living in an urban, disadvantaged neighborhood; on the Board of Trustees for the Memphis Mental Health Institute, the regional mental health institute for Shelby County; and on the Shelby County Relative Caregivers Program Board, an organization that supports children whose parents are not able to raise them.
+Dr. Wicks is the recipient of institutional, regional, and national awards for her teaching and mentoring skills and author/co-author on 79 published journal articles, newspaper editorials, abstracts, and book chapters.
+She serves on the Editorial Board of the Journal of Nursing Education and is an Associate Editor, Health Behavior, and Policy Review.
+Dr. Wicks is a manuscript reviewer for several nursing and interdisciplinary journals including Nursing Outlook, Nephrology Nursing, Research in Nursing and Health, and the American Journal of Health Behavior.
+Her personal interests include mentoring ethnic minority high school and college students exploring health and science careers.
+Dr. Wicks serves as Chair of the Board of Trustees for the Memphis Mental Health Institute, the regional mental health institute for Shelby County.
+She also serves on the Program Advisory Board of the Shelby County Relative Caregivers Program, a Department of Children’s Services program that supports children whose parents are not able to raise them.
+In 2014, Dr. Wicks joined the Board of Directors of the Tennessee Action Coalition.